Location of Shark

-In August 2014 the Headington Shark came 24th in this list of the most creative sculptures and statues from around the world
+In August 2014 the Headington Shark came 24th in a list of the most creative sculptures and statues from around the world

 The Shark became the most famous resident of Headington when it landed in the roof of 2 New High Street in the early hours of Saturday 9 August 1986.